StefanoBlando/robust-portfolio-optimization/README.md

 # Robust Portfolio Optimization

-This repository contains the code used in the thesis "Robust Portfolio Optimization with Applications to Financial Data."
+This repository contains the code used in the thesis "High-Dimensional Robust Portfolio Optimization Under Sparse Contamination: A Factor-Analytic Approach."
 The project implements and analyzes various robust covariance estimation methods for portfolio optimization under different market conditions, including stressed environments.

 ## Overview